Boxing with giants: Italy's packing robots are not just cardboard cutouts

 Production capacity is also limited - CMC can only make five or six machines a month, though it plans to double that soon.

-“Scale is a problem for our industry and consolidation is already under way,” said Maurizio Marchesini, chairman of Marchesini Group, which specialises in packaging for pharmaceutical products.
+“Scale is a problem for our industry and consolidation is already under way,” said Maurizio Marchesini, chairman of Marchesini Group, which specializes in packaging for pharmaceutical products.

 While Italian and German companies dominate the automated packaging market, Chinese competition is growing.